w3c/webextensions/proposals/runtime_on_invalidated.md

 ### Behavior

-The event would be fired when the extension context get invalidated.
+The event will be fired when the extension context get invalidated.
 The event comes with a reason which specifies why an extension got invalidated.

 ### New Permissions